TUDelft-IN4303-2014/assignments/milestone2-analysis/day5.md

   * errors on missing definitions,
   * warnings on unused definitions,
   * errors on cyclic inheritance,
-  * errors on hiding fields,
+  * errors on fields hiding fields in a parent class,
-  * warnings on hiding variables,
+  * warnings on variables hiding fields,
   * errors on instantiating, subclassing, or referencing the main class.

 ### Submission